WesH0use/AWS_Developer_Notes/db.md

 A **DynamoDB** stream is an ordered flow of information about changes to items in a DynamoDB table.
 When you enable a stream on a table, DynamoDB Streams captures a time-ordered sequence of item-level modifications in any DynamoDB table, and stores this information in a log for up to 24 hours.
 Applications can access this log and view the data items as they appeared before and after they were modified, in near real-time.

 Whenever an application creates, updates, or deletes items in the table, DynamoDB Streams writes a stream record with the primary key attributes of the items that were modified.

+## The development team at a company wants to insert vendor records into an Amazon DynamoDB table as soon as the vendor uploads a new file into an Amazon S3 bucket.
+As a Developer Associate, which set of steps would you recommend to achieve this?

+**Create an S3 event to invoke a Lambda function that inserts records into DynamoDB**

+The _Amazon S3 notification feature enables you to receive notifications when certain events happen in your bucket_.
+To enable notifications, you must first add a notification configuration that identifies the events you want Amazon S3 to publish and the destinations where you want Amazon S3 to send the notifications.
+You store this configuration in the notification subresource that is associated with a bucket.

+Amazon S3 APIs such as PUT, POST, and COPY can create an object.
+Using these event types, you can enable notification when an object is created using a specific API, or you can use the s3:ObjectCreated:* event type to request notification regardless of the API that was used to create an object.

+For the given use-case, you would create an S3 event notification that triggers a Lambda function whenever we have a PUT object operation in the S3 bucket.
+The Lambda function in turn would execute custom code to inserts records into DynamoDB